HL7/davinci-crd/input/pagecontent/hooks.md

 Second, when a CRD server can provide guidance to providers earlier in the process (e.g. upon selection of a service but before entering detailed instructions), it can help to make the provider's experience more efficient.
 (If a provider knows up-front that a service will not be paid for, but an alternative would be, they might be happier if they can save the time on entering full details before finding this out.)
 Not all providers or EHRs will necessarily want to receive 'proactive' decision support during the order entry process.
 EHRs can be configured as to what types of cards they are interested in receiving back for this hook, including no cards at all if the hook is invoked solely for performance or caching reasons.

 This hook allows multiple resource types to be present.
-Resources provided could all be the same type or be a mixture of types.
-Coverage requirements **SHOULD** be limited only to those resources that are included in the `selections` context, though the content of other resources **SHOULD** also be considered before making recommendations about what additional actions are necessary.
-(I.e. do not recommend an action if there's already a draft order to perform that action.)
+Resources provided could all be the same type or be a mixture of types.  §hook-27^crd-server^processing:Coverage requirements **SHOULD** be limited only to those resources that are included in the `selections` context, though the content of other resources **SHOULD** also be considered before making recommendations about what additional actions are necessary.§  (I.e. do not recommend an action if there's already a draft order to perform that action.)

 The different relevant resource types are as follows (support can vary between clients):